 Criminal charges against a high-profile opposition leader Alexei Navalny brought about a lot of interest among both Russian and Western media outlets.
 As the hearing of the criminal case is scheduled on April 24, Russia Beyond The Headlines follows the trial.

-The Zamoskvoretsky Court of Moscow will hold a hearing on Thursday into the criminal case opened against Russian opposition activist Alexei Navalny and his brother Oleg, who have been accused of money laundering and defrauding a Russian subsidiary of the French cosmetics company Yves Rocher out of about 26 million rubles ($729,000)
+The State Prosecutor on Friday asked Moscow's Zamoskvoretsky Court to find Russian opposition activist Alexei Navalny guilty and to sentence him to ten years in prison for money laundering and defrauding a Russian subsidiary of the French cosmetics company Yves Rocher out of about 26 million rubles, an Interfax correspondent has reported